I'm so happy you've stopped by my page.

 Allow me to introduce myself...

 My name is Simone Adams.
-I'm a writer and editor.
-What makes me stand out?
+I'm a writer, but moreover, I'm a storyteller.
 I'm attracted to the spirit of the story—intimate stories that reveal the soul of the people involved and move the reader.

-My writing typically focuses on underrepresented groups and stories we don't often talk about out loud.
-From homelessness to sex trafficking to menstruation.
-Yep, I said it—menstruation.
-My goal is to change the narrative, get people talking about age-old issues in a new way, and inspire my readers to think differently.
+My writing typically focuses on underrepresented groups and stories we don't often talk about out loud—from homelessness to sex trafficking to menstruation.
+Yep, I said it: menstruation.
+My goal is to change the narrative, get people talking about age-old issues from a fresh perspective, and inspire my readers to think differently.

 Want to know more about me?

 I spent most of my life in Atlanta but took the past few years to explore new places in the Southwest, Pacific Northwest, and now the Appalachian Mountains.
 I'm a tomboy, a foodie, an amateur photographer, and an avid hiker.
 I'm learning to garden and wildcraft.
 I have a soft spot for individuals experiencing homelessness.
 My go-to literary genre is historical fiction and I have a generous collection of books.
 I'm a fan of the Oxford comma.
 I enjoy craft beer and a good whiskey.
 As long as I can hold a pen, I'll continue to write.

 Photo courtesy of Frances Neyra Claudio